Skip to main content

 Nightlife in Cala d'Or

-If you are looking for somewhere to enjoy some early evening sundowners, we recommend heading to Waves Bar to soak up the wonderful views over the port whilst savouring the last rays of sunshine.
+If you are looking for somewhere to enjoy some early evening sundowners, we recommend heading to the port to savour the last rays of the day.
 Once the sun has gone down, there are plenty of places to partake in some late-night fun.
-Upstairs Bar can be found in the middle of the resort and caters for a variety of people as it possesses an open-air terrace to kick back and relax with friends over cocktails, but also has a DJ and dance floor inside.

 Hotels in Cala d'Or

 Cala d'Or is a purpose-built holiday resort and, as such, has a huge selection of hotels.
 There’s everything from large-scale, all-inclusive hotels to small independent establishments.
-If you'd like to stay in something a little more characterful, you will need to head into the hills to the west of Cala d'Or for a finca hotel in a converted farmhouse.
+If you'd like to stay in something a little more characterful, you will need to head into the hills to the west of Cala d'Or.

 How to get to Cala d'Or